NBSambo/LiLAC---Lifting-Mechanism/README.md

 movetest.ino tests to see if the motor moves correctly, if the polarity is correct, and if the motor specs listed are correct.

 motorcontrol.ino tests the button functionality with the motor. t and dt are variables that are determined after testing.

+For future considerations and if we had more time, the motorcontrol.ino code would have been expanded so that it would more accurately resemble the pseudocode shown in section III-2.